 5. NO LONGER RECOMMENDED: XP Mode can be used on 64-bit Windows systems until we release our 64-bit support, however we no longer recommend this path as the best option especially for new system purchases.

 6. NOT RECOMMENDED: If you want neither a laptop or a netbook, you may consider a desktop system with 32-bit Windows pre-installed.
 You may be able to find a desktop with 32-bit Windows.
 You may also specify a 32-bit version of Windows 10 when you order a system from Dell.
 See http://www.dell.com for more details.
-NOTE: If you do not have internet at your library, we recommend that you get either a netbook or a laptop instead of a desktop!
+NOTE: If you do not have internet at your library, we recommend that you get a laptop instead of a desktop!
 This will allow you to more-easily move your computer to a internet connection in order to update your software and Windows.
 The main reason this option is marked as not recommended is that we will need to install CROSS Library and configure your system remotely when you can purchase a new system from us preconfigured and preinstalled as a simpler option.

 What should we do if we have a 64-bit computer?